-I’ve shown others how to define their purpose and create tangible goals for more than three decades.
+I’ve shown others how to define their direction and create attainable goals for more than three decades.
 How I do it and why I do it completely changed during a conversation with high school students – and a mistake I made when I asked a question.

 Several years ago, I guided a group of seniors through collaborative goal-setting exercises.
 An 18-year-old boy barked questions at me from across the room as I assisted several girls who were working on a project.